Cremation without service

 Traditional funeral costs

-The cost of a traditional funeral with cremation in the UK has seen its first increase in three years, now averaging at £4,141—a 4.7% rise from the previous year****.
+The cost of a traditional cremation funeral in the UK costs on average £3,980[5].
 This includes the ceremonial aspects, such as the service and procession, which contribute to the higher cost compared to other types of cremation.

 For those seeking more budget-friendly alternatives, attended and direct cremations offer significantly lower costs.
 These options eliminate many of the expensive elements of traditional funerals, providing simpler, yet dignified ways to say goodbye.